Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

 Kids get to:

-Learn safer online behaviours with monitored independence.
+Learn safer online behaviors with monitored independence.

 Parents get to:

-Allow or block websites, games and other content.
+Allow or block websites, games, and other content.

 Limit their kids’ time on the PC.